tektutor/git-china-june2023-batch1/Day1/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 </pre>

-## Staging our changes in our local git repo
+## Lab - Staging our changes in our local git repo
 Any modifications that we do on file(s) must be staged first, before we could commit them.
 This is called 2 stage commit.
 The change could be new-file, file that you deleted, a file that your modified, etc.,  Staging is mandatory even if the file is already committed to the repo but you have modified it recently.

 ```